Local Area & Parking

 Q: Do I need a permit for my visitor?

-Please note that PCM permit division operates within normal business hours, therefore any requests for a new permit will only be dealt with till 5pm (Monday – Friday)
+Please note that PCM permit division operates within normal business hours, therefore any requests for a new permit will only be dealt with till 5pm (Monday – Friday).
+However once you have registered for the app, and your account is set up, you can access your virtual permits and register new visitors online 24-7 yourself.
+Full details are available on the Parking Section of the Kennet Island website.

 Do not contact Property Management Out of Hours Service for parking related issues, out of hours will not be able to assist you with it as such queries can only be addressed by PCM directly.